qgis/QGIS-Enhancement-Proposals/QEP-1-QGIS_Mapserver_Python_Plugins.rst

 The proposed solution is to load Python plugins when FCGI application starts and maintain an hash of services declared by the plugins.

-When the FCGI loops ends without a match for the available C++ services (WMS, WFS, WCS), if (and only) python plugins have been registered in the hash and of course Python support is enabled, 404 handler runs and matches the SERVICE parameter with the *service* metatag declared by the plugin.
+When the FCGI loop ends without a match for the available C++ services (WMS, WFS, WCS), if (and only) python plugins have been registered in the hash and of course Python support is enabled, 404 handler runs and matches the SERVICE parameter with the *service* metatag declared by the plugin.

 If a plugin exists for the required *SERVICE*, additional checks are made to verify if it can run: